ducfilan/Dark-mode-Franz-Ferdi/README.md

-# Dark mode for Franz services (Facebook Messenger, Slack etc.)
+# Dark mode for Franz and Ferdi services (Facebook Messenger, Slack etc.)

 ## Installation
 1. Copy the `darkmode.css` file to the corresponding `recipe` (service) folder.
 For example: below's `[service folder]` means `messenger` or `slack` etc.: